rancher/docs/content/rancher/v2.x/en/tasks/clusters/adding-a-pod-security-policy/_index.md

 - [When creating a project](#project-creation--adding-a-pod-security-policy)
 - [When editing an existing project](#existing-project--adding-a-pod-security-policy)

+> **Note:** We recommend adding PSPs during cluster and project creation instead of adding it to an existing one.

 For more information about PSPs, refer to [Pod Security Policy]({{< baseurl >}}/rancher/v2.x/en/concepts/global-configuration/#pod-security-policies).

 ## Cluster Creation: Adding a Default Pod Security Policy

 When you create a new cluster, you can configure it to apply a PSP immediately.
 As you create the cluster, use the **Cluster Options** to enable a PSP.
+The PSP assigned to the cluster will be the default PSP for projects within the cluster.

 >**Prerequisite:**
 >Create a Pod Security Policy within Rancher.
 Before you can assign a default PSP to a new cluster, you must have a PSP available for assignment.
 For instruction, see [Creating Pod Security Policies]({{< baseurl >}}/rancher/v2.x/en/tasks/global-configuration/pod-security-policies/).
 >**Note:**
 >For security purposes, we recommend assiging a PSP as you create your clusters.
-However, this best practice is secondary to creating the cluster.

 To enable a default Pod Security Policy, set the **Pod Security Policy Support** option to  **Enabled**, and then make a selection from the **Default Pod Security Policy** drop-down.